alek/bleep/README.md

 ## Getting Started

 Getting started should be fairly straightforward.
-The only dependency is on [node.js](https://nodejs.org/en/download/).
+The only dependency is on [node.js](https://nodejs.org/en/download/) (version 8.0 or higher).
 After installing node, you can use npm to download all the necessary dependencies:

 ```